edualve/SteaSummonSOD/README.md

 These changes are also based on the changes here which updated the addon for Wrath, so go checkout this repo for some awesome work!

+*** NOTE: I'm working on a longer term fix for offline checks since that was one thing preventing the addon from working, so features related to offline status may not work as anticipated ***

 [Fan Update for Wrath]([https://link-url-here.org](https://github.com/TheGeneticsGuy/Unofficial_SteaSummon))

 ## New